univention/ucsschool-id-connector/docs/admin.rst

 * *queues*: monitoring of queues
 * *school_authorities*: configuration of school authorities
+* *school_to_authority_mapping*:  configuration of which school we sync to which authority

 You can discover the API interactively using one of two web interfaces.
-They can be visited with a browser at their respective URLS:
+They can be visited with a browser at their respective URLs:

 .. _swagger_ui:

 * `Swagger UI <https://github.com/swagger-api/swagger-ui>`_: https://FQDN/ucsschool-id-connector/api/v1/docs
 * `ReDoc <https://github.com/Rebilly/ReDoc>`_: https://FQDN/ucsschool-id-connector/api/v1/redoc

-The Swagger UI page is especially helpful as it allows to send queries directly from the browser.
+The Swagger UI page is especially helpful as it allows sending queries directly from the browser.
-The equivalent equivalent ``curl`` command lines are then displayed.
+The equivalent ``curl`` command lines are then displayed.

 An `OpenAPI v3 (formerly "Swagger") schema <https://swagger.io/docs/specification/about/>`_ can be downloaded from https://FQDN/ucsschool-id-connector/api/v1/openapi.json